- Who We Are

 - offers free, confidential medical evaluation, treatment and counseling after an exposure to blood or bodily fluids during work hours.

-The link to the DOE’s generic Exposure Control Plan is located on the Department of Education website at NYC DOE: Bloodborne Pathogens Exposure Control Plan.
+The link to the DOE’s generic Exposure Control Plan is located on the Department of Education website.

-In September 2009, the DOE implemented a Bloodborne Pathogens Compliance Tool, an interactive database used to track the training and vaccination status of at-risk employees in each school citywide and to make the DOE Exposure Control Plan site-specific for each school.
+The DOE’s Bloodborne Pathogens Compliance Tool is an interactive database used to track the training and vaccination status of at-risk employees in each school citywide and to make the DOE Exposure Control Plan site-specific for each school.
 For example, once an employee is trained, the compliance tool will send an automatic email to the employee and the Site Employee Safety Administrator, offering the hepatitis B vaccine.

 Your rights as an at-risk employee